Quantized Conductance by Accelerated Electrons: Quantized conductance in a linear band

 \section{Quantized conductance in a linear band}

-As a further example, we show that the method to deduce the quantized conductance for a massive dispersion case can also be adapted to a massless linear band case.
-When the band is linear, the relationship between the energy $E$ and momentum $p$ is $E = cp = c\hbar k$ (where $c$ is the constant group velocity in the band), and the momentum increases as $\dot{p} = F$.
+As a further example, we show that the method for deriving the quantized conductance for a massive dispersion case can also be adapted to a massless linear band case.
+When the band is linear, the relationship between the energy $E$ and the momentum $p$ is $E = cp = c\hbar k$ (where $c$ is the constant group velocity in the band), and the momentum increases as $\dot{p} = F$.
 When $E = eV_\mathrm{sd}$, we obtain $k_L=eV_\mathrm{sd}/(c\hbar)$.
 Consequently, as $\tau=L/c$, the current becomes

-Therefore, the quantized conductance is also deduced for a linear band case.
-Note that the relationship between $k$ and $V_\mathrm{sd}$ is $k \propto V_\mathrm{sd}$ in this case.
+Therefore, the quantized conductance is also derived for a linear band case.
+Note that in this case the relation between $k$ and $V_\mathrm{sd}$ is $k \propto V_\mathrm{sd}$.

 It is known that graphene strips exhibit a quantized conductance\cite{Tombros2011}.
-This result is another example of the validity of this theory, which is constructed upon uniformly accelerated motion, or more precisely, we should call it uniformly increased momentum motion.
-However, as discussed already, electrons must satisfy the quantization condition, which causes the electronic band dispersion to change hyperbolically, because a vertical cut of a cone becomes a hyperbola.
-Since the hyperbola can be approximated by a quadratic curve in low energy region, it eventually reduces to a massive dispersion case.
+This result is another example of the validity of this theory, which is based on uniformly accelerated motion, or more precisely, we should call it uniformly increased momentum motion.
+However, as already discussed, the electrons must satisfy the quantization condition, which causes the electronic band dispersion to change hyperbolically, because a vertical section of a cone becomes a hyperbola.
+Since the hyperbola can be approximated by a quadratic curve in the low energy region, it eventually reduces to a case of massive dispersion.